 The Proform 2000 treadmills comes with 2-inch standard speakers.
 So you’re going to get better sound quality on the Nordictrack.

 The Nordictrack 1750 also comes with ActivePulse technology.
 This is an option you can use that automatically controls the treadmill speed or incline to maintain your optimal heart-rate zone.

 The Proform 2000 doesn’t currently have this option.

 So what’s the bottom line when comparing the Nordictrack 1750 vs Proform 2000 treadmills?

 Both have their benefits.

-The Proform Pro 2000 is more budget friendly and affordable.
+The Proform Pro 2000 is more affordable.
 Plus it still gives you everything you need for a great workout including the touch-screen console with iFit programs to run all over the world.

-The Nordictrack 1750 gives you a few more perks – like the larger screen, higher incline, stronger motor and higher construction quality.
+The Nordictrack 1750 gives you a few more perks – like the larger screen that swivels and turns, stronger motor and higher construction quality.

 So at the end of the day, it depends on what you’re looking for.